jaxanc/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that there are max pooling layers between the Convolution2D layers similar toe the VGG16 architecture.
+To combat the overfitting, I modified the model so that there are max pooling layers between the Convolution2D layers similar to the VGG16 architecture.
 I have also added dropout layers between the 4 fully connected layers.

 Then I experimented with image augmentation similar to what was described in the nVidia paper.